Medical Student Advancement Program – MedSAP

 Dr. Frazier is certified by the American Board of Surgery and the American Board of Thoracic Surgery.
 He is a Fellow of the American College of Surgeons, of the American College of Cardiologists, and of the International Society of Cardio-Thoracic Surgeons.
 He is an active member of numerous professional societies and organizations.

 O.H.
 Frazier, M.D. has received numerous awards and honors, and has been named to several medical and scientific advisory boards.
 He has authored or co-authored numerous publications, including books and scientific journal articles, and he serves on the editorial board of numerous medical and scientific journals dealing with cardiology, circulation, and heart and lung transplantation.

 MedSap 2011 Students

 It’s symbolic!
 We are the first.
-And we came to hometown of world’s biggest space agency, to be launched into infinite universe of cutting-edge medical science.
+And we came to the hometown of the world’s biggest space agency, to be launched into the infinite universe of cutting-edge medical science.

 Also we got the opportunity to meet students from all over the world, share ideas with them, experience their culture and make contacts with future leaders and medical experts.